This is a medical guide underlying all aspects related to Craniotomy, which primarily focuses on the aftercare after a Craniotomy.

 Cost of Craniotomy

-The cost of craniotomy in India can range from $9,000 to $11,000.
+The cost of craniotomy in India can range starting from USD 6,500.
 These charges might increase or decrease depending on the complexities faced during the surgery.

 How much time is required for recovering from Craniotomy?

 Depending on the severity of the surgery, a patient might take 3 months to 1 year to recover completely.

 Yes, being a brain surgery, Craniotomy is definitely a painful procedure.
 It requires cutting open the skull that takes a few months to recover.
 Patient feels acute headaches and pain on the site of the surgery.

 Explore Medmonks.com to learn more about Craniotomy and different brain disorders and treatments.